UPDATE: Murder suspect escapee caught; county to seek reimbursement for manhunt

 Martinez, who previously said he was "highly disturbed" by the failure to follow protocols in the video, said it is apparent there were no shackles on the man and at about 11 seconds into the footage, the man appears to be struggling with his leg brace.

-The company, REDI Transports, said it was opening its own internal investigation into what happened after Martinez and Lake County Prosecutor Bernard Carter heavily criticized the company and the company's driver for failing to adhere to proper protocols.
+The company, REDI Transports, said it was opening its own internal investigation into what happened after Martinez and Carter heavily criticized the company and the company's driver for failing to adhere to proper protocols.

 "REDI Transports continues to cooperate fully with those investigating the prisoner escape ... in Gary, Indiana.
 We are also conducting our own internal investigation into what happened and are determining what procedural or process changes may be needed to ensure this does not happen again," President Crystal Cook said in a written statement earlier this month.